elsaaeid/Interview-Questions-Of-React/README.md

 <span>
 JSX
 </span>
 JSX serves as a syntax extension to JavaScript, facilitating the combination of HTML structures with JavaScript code within React files.
 </li>
 <li>
 <span>
 Components
 </span>
 JSX serves as a syntax extension to JavaScript, facilitating the combination of HTML structures with JavaScript code within React files.
 </li>

 <li>
 <span>
 Virtual DOM
 </span>
 React employs a Virtual DOM, which is a lightweight representation of the actual DOM stored in memory.
-This approach allows React to selectively update only the relevant parts of the real DOM when the state of an object changes. files.
+This approach allows React to selectively update only the relevant parts of the real DOM when the state of an object changes files.
 </li>
 <li>
 <span>
 Data Binding
 </span>
 React adopts a one-way data-binding approach, ensuring a modular and efficient structure.
 Unidirectional data flow signifies that in a React app, child components are often nested within parent components.
 </li>

 <li>
 <span>
 High Performance
 </span>
 React's high performance is driven by its ability to update only the components that undergo changes, rather than refreshing the entire set.
 This results in significantly faster web applications.
 </li>

 </ul>